 Before Election Day

 Media representatives who would like to plan an Election Day visit can contact the General Registrar in the locality they would like to visit for more information about polling places in that locality.
-Anna Leider is the General Registrar for the City of Alexandria (703.746.4050).
+Angie Maniglia Turner is the Acting General Registrar for the City of Alexandria (703.746.4050).
 Contact information for registrar offices in other jurisdictions is available at the Virginia Department of Elections website.

 On Election Day